Azure/Azure-Sentinel/DataConnectors/AWS-S3/README.md

 > To mark the scripts safe, use the `Unblock-File` cmdlet or
 > right-click on the script file(s), then click **Properties** and then click **Unblock**.

-Then run the following from run and follow the prompts to complete the configuration.
+Then run the following from PowerShell and follow the prompts to complete the configuration.

 ```powershell